-Parking Allowed on Street Outside Lane less than 14 feet in Width

-Parkway: Moore to MacArthur Royal: All

-Bethel School: Moore to MacArthur Freeport: All

-Heartz: Sandy Lake to Bethel School Denton Tap: All
+Parking Allowed on Street Outside Lane less than 14 feet in Width (a)(3) (a)(4)(A) Parkway: Moore to MacArthur Bethel School: Moore to MacArthur Heartz: Sandy Lake to Bethel School Royal: All Freeport: All Denton Tap: All Samuel: All MacArthur: All Belt Line: All Parkway: Coppell to Moore Sandy Lake: All Bethel: All Bethel School: Denton Tap to Moore Mockingbird: Sandy Lake to Villawood

-Samuel: All

-MacArthur: All

-Belt Line: All

-Parkway: Coppell to Moore

-Sandy Lake: All

-Bethel: All

-Bethel School: Denton Tap to Moore

-Mockingbird: Sandy Lake to Villawood

 However, there are still seven signed streets that are not covered by exceptions (1) - (4)(A).
-Those seven streets are discussed in the following three paragraphs.
+Those seven streets are discussed below.

-Creekview: All / Southwestern: Freeport to Denton Tap / Coppell: All semis on the street.
+Creekview: All / Southwestern: All / Coppell: All

+These three streets are on the west side of Coppell and the outside lane ranges in width from 17 feet to 20 feet.
+However, the west side of Coppell is mostly industrial use which means a high number of commercial vehicles on the street.
 In reviewing Section 551.103. (a)(4)(A) of the Transportation Code, it is reasonable to assume that the logic behind the 14-foot lane width is as follows: typical passenger vehicle is 8 feet wide, with mirrors; the generally accepted buffer between a bicycle and a vehicle is 3 feet; and the amount of space that a bicyclist needs to ride in is 3 feet.
 This equates to 14 feet.
-However, semis are wider than passenger vehicles.
-The width of the box on a semi is 8.5 feet and the side mirrors extend beyond that so there is improved visibility for the truck driver.
-The semis also create a greater wind pull when passing a bicyclist than a passenger vehicle.
-It's my opinion that enforcing a 14-foot-wide lane on the west side of the City does not meet the intent of Section 551.103. (a)(4)(B) which states that the lane should be wide enough for a vehicle to safely travel side by side with a bicycle.
-My recommendation on the west side is as follows: 11 feet for the width of the semi, with mirrors; 5 feet for the buffer; and 4 feet for the bicycle to travel in.
-The recommendation for the wider buffer and bicycle area is also partially based on the speed of the semis.
-This means that a recommended outside lane on the west side of town should be 20 feet.
-My recommendation is that, by ordinance, any street on the west side of Denton Tap/Belt Line with an outside lane width of 20 feet or less should have signage that states that the bicyclist may use full lane.
+However, commercial vehicles are wider than passenger vehicles.
+The width of the box on a commercial vehicle is 8.5 feet and the side mirrors extend beyond that so there is improved visibility for the truck driver.